hbilly2277/Hello-world/README.md

 # Hello-world
 This is my first Github repo

-my name is hassan and i studing Linux
+my name is hassan and i studying Linux

- i have fixed the issue
+I am student in UA92